grsLammy/StatetTansferDemo/README.md

 And that's all.... but in last step i have undefined error 😦 I've been struggling with this for a week, please can anyone help? https://goerli.etherscan.io/tx/0x3669189d745a42e986e90fcabd610673deeb669b1097d3fc1aebcd6b43596028

+# REPORT AND FINDINGS

+Analysis of Tenderly Simulated Transaction: Issues with FxMintableERC1155RootTunnel Smart Contract

+### Issue with FxMintableERC1155RootTunnel Initialization Function
+- The line that is reverting the transaction is FxMintableERC1155RootTunnel.sol:L156.
+- The initialize() function is called with 3 parameters, but it actually takes in 4 parameters, causing the function call to fail and the transaction to be reverted.
+- The rootTokenTemplate code shows that the missing parameter is "minter_" at FxMintableERC1155.sol:L21.
+- The initialize() function is called in FxMintableERC1155RootTunnel.sol:L156.
+- The function call fails, and the transaction is reverted.

+### Issue with Generating Salt for RootToken
+- When the deployChildToken() function is called in FxMintableERC1155ChildTunnel.sol:L72, the address of childToken is generated.
+- The address of rootToken is computed using the computeCreate2Address() function in the root contract, with inputs of root salt, rootTokenTemplateCodeHash, and fxRootTunnel.
+- The function emits TokenMapped(rootToken, childToken), with rootToken and childToken addresses.
+- However, in FxMintableERC1155RootTunnel.sol:L155, the address of rootToken is different from the one emitted by the event in deployChildToken() at FxMintableERC1155ChildTunnel.sol:L72.
+- The correct rootToken address is 0x36913c4abf887b628a18a1d991a83dee40abb4a9, while the wrong address is 0x021d2e6299c0482788343b3c25a978dc9d08f882.
+- In _syncWithdraw() function at FxMintableERC1155RootTunnel.sol:L126 and _syncBatchWithdraw() function at FxMintableERC1155RootTunnel.sol:L145, the wrong argument is passed for the _deployRootToken() function at FxMintableERC1155RootTunnel.sol:L152, causing the issue.
+- The _deployRootToken() function at FxMintableERC1155RootTunnel.sol:L152 takes in childToken address and metadata, but rootToken address and metadata are passed instead.